keepthrifty/keepthrifty.github.io/_posts/2016/2016-10-10-become-twice-as-happy-with-half-as-much.md

 ![Stacks of plates and bowls]({{ site.url }}{{ page.image-folder }}/dinnerware.jpg)

-<div class="image-caption">Honey, I forgot to tell you, but I invited the whole town over for dinner</div>
+<div class="caption">Honey, I forgot to tell you, but I invited the whole town over for dinner</div>

 Looking at [this forum thread on wedding registries](https://forums.theknot.com/discussion/281001/how-many-place-settings-to-register-for){: target="_blank"}, it looks like most people register for 12 place settings as wedding gifts.